wallaceicy06/betrayal/README.md

 ========
 a web game spinoff of "Betrayal of the House on the Hill"

+developed by Valerie Baretsky, Sean Harger, and Lauren Staal at Rice University

 Game Creation
 -------------
 To create a new game, click **Create Game** and enter the name of your player